Inferior olivary nucleus

-The inferior olivary nucleus (ION), is a structure found in the medulla oblongata underneath the superior olivary nucleus.
+The inferior olivary nucleus (ION) is a structure found in the medulla oblongata underneath the superior olivary nucleus.
 In vertebrates, the ION is known to coordinate signals from the spinal cord to the cerebellum to regulate motor coordination and learning.
 These connections have been shown to be tightly associated, as degeneration of either the cerebellum or the ION results in degeneration of the other.

 Neurons of the ION are glutamatergic and receive inhibitory input via GABA receptors.
 There are two distinct GABAα receptor populations that are spatially organized within each neuron present in the ION.
 The GABAα receptor make-up varies based on where the receptor localizes on the ION neuron.
 The reason for this spatial distribution is unknown.
 It has been proposed that the distinct populations of GABAα receptors allows for fine-tuned regulation within the ION.

 Structure

 The inferior olivary nucleus (ION) has a distinct laminar structure.
+It is located posterior to the pyramid but anterior to the inferior cerebellar peduncle.
 These lamina house the cell bodies of the olivocerebellar fibers.
 These neurons are the major input source for the cerebellum.
 Their axons are referred to as climbing fibers.
 These climbing fibers leave the ION medially through the hilum, cross the midline, and ascend into the cerebellum via the inferior cerebellar peduncle.
 The target for each climbing fiber is a specific neuron in the cerebellum referred to as a Purkinje Cell.
 During development, there are multiple climbing fibers on a purkinje cell, however these are pruned off during postnatal development, thus leaving a mature purkinje cell with a single climbing fiber.

 There are three major components of the IO.